apache/commons-pool/README.txt

 * The one dependency on Commons Collections has been removed (okay, technically a deletion) and the only requirement is Java 1.3 or above.

+Miscellaneous issues:

+Some of the unit tests may fail spuriously because they are trying to test behavior that depends on the thread scheduler or the garbage collector.
+If you get a test failure that has "evictor" or "thread" in the test name, please run this test a few times before reporting a bug report for it.
+If you know how to make one of these unit tests better, please submit a patch.

+The Apache Jakarta Commons Team, March 2006